-Minimum Control Measure No. 1: Public Education and Outreach on Stormwater Impacts BMP CATEGORY PROPOSED BMP PROGRAM MEASURABLE GOAL RESPONSIBLE PERSON/ DEPARTMENT CURRENT PROGRAM IN PLACE ESTIMATED DATE OF IMPLEMENTATION ANNUAL OBJECTIVES ACHIEVED/INTENDED ACHIEVEMENT 1.a -2008-2013 Program 1.a.1 Implement Old Program Continue to implement the public education and outreach program until the program is updated to meet the conditions of this state permit.
+Minimum Control Measure No. 1: Public E ducation and Out reach on Storn water Impacts BMP CATEGORY PROPOSED BMP PROGRAM MEASURABLE GOAL RESPONSIBLE PERSON/ DEPARTMENT CURRENT PROGRAM IN PLACE ESTIMATED DATE OF IMPLEMENTATION ANNUAL OBJECTIVES ACHIEVED/INTENDED ACHIEVEMENT 1.a -2008-2013 Program 1.a.1 Implement Old Program Continue to implement the public education and outreach program until the program is updated to meet the conditions of this state permit.
 Comply with the 2008-2013 General Permit.
-FM/ Mason CEED - Complete Information on the previous program is available at the Facilities website http://facilities.gmu.edu/ProjM gmtConst/LandDevelopment/ ms4.cfm 1.b -Public Education and Outreach Program 1.b.1 Increase Pollution Awareness Increase target audience knowledge about the steps that can be taken to reduce stormwater pollution, placing priority on reducing impacts to impaired waters and other local water concerns.
+FM/ Mason CEED - Complete Information on the previous program is available at the Facilities website 1.b -Public Education and Outreach Program 1.b.1 Increase Pollution Awareness Increase target audience knowledge about the steps that can be taken to reduce stormwater pollution, placing priority on reducing impacts to impaired waters and other local water concerns.
 Provide public information on how to reduce Stormwater pollution, impaired waters and other local pollution concerns.
-Mason CEED Yes Complete During freshman and transfer orientation, Mason CEED hands out brochures, flyers, and dog bags provided by the Northern Virginia Clean Water Partners (CWP) to raise awareness of faculty and staff, current and future students, and their guardians.
-1.b.2 Hazards Waste Management Increase target audience knowledge of hazards associated with illegal discharges and improper disposal of waste, including pertinent legal implications Provide information on proper hazardous material handling, storage and disposal during students and staff training sessions.
-EHS/Mason CEED Yes Complete Annual training to non- academic and academic personnel is provided by EHS to ensure proper disposal of hazardous waste.
-A total of 507 students and staff members received the Chemical Safety and Hazard Communication training, and 458 received Laboratory Safety training this year.
+Mason CEED Yes Complete During various events including freshman and transfer orientation, sustainability showcase, Mason CEED hands out brochures, flyers, postcards, and dog bags provided by the Northern Virginia Clean Water Partners (CWP) to raise awareness of faculty and staff, current and future students, 1.b.2 Hazards Waste Management Increase target audience knowledge of hazards associated with illegal discharges and improper disposal of waste, including pertinent legal implications Provide information on proper hazardous material handling, storage and disposal during students and staff training sessions.
+EHS/Mason CEED Yes Complete and their guardians.
+Annual training to non- academic and academic personnel is provided by EHS to ensure proper disposal of hazardous waste.
+A total of 259 students and staff members received the Chemical Safety and Hazard Communication training, and 549 received Laboratory Safety training this year.
 Both trainings include spill response and notification.
-Information on hazards wastes is also available thought EHS website.
+Information on hazards wastes is also